 7. Results, Tracking and Analysis.

 All marketers like to track and understand how impactful they are being, how and where to improve, to understand where the opportunity is.
-CEO’s and FD’s will expect to know what the return on their marketing investment is.
-How are you going to assess and report your marketing activity and results?
+CEO’s and FD’s will expect to know what the return on their marketing investment is, when you are writing a marketing plan you need to know your goals and how how you are going to track them.
+How is your business going to assess and report your marketing activity and results?
 This needs to be detailed in the marketing plan.

 If you have an annual forecast set out for the year ahead then your reporting needs to reflect these targets and demonstrate how effective it was at achieving them.
 Monthly, quarterly, whatever best suits your business.

 To do this you need to have pre-planned how and what you are going to track and how you are going to report on the goals and targets that you have agreed, what data are you going to need internally?
 How often?
 Who is going to provide it?

 Results, tracking and analysis can be broken into two distinct areas.
 The tools and technology that you are going to use to monitor and assess the marketing and the data and style of the reporting that you’ll need to measure performance against those pre-set goals and objectives.

 There are a whole host of tracking technologies available to you.
 These include; Google Analytics, Google Search Console, Google Adwords reporting or Facebook Insights.
 There are tools to measure footfall, phone call tracking (on and offline advertisements), promotional and discount code tracking software for in-store and online.